Wet Brain Symptoms, Syndrome, Meaning, Stages, Treatment.

 Wernicke’s Encephalopathy symptoms are characterized by difficulty with eye movement, ataxia, confusion, and mental impairments.

-Wet brain Wernickes Encephalopathy treatment involves abstaining from alcohol, with the replacement of thiamine and other vitamins and minerals.
+Wernicke’s Encephalopathy treatment involves abstaining from alcohol and replacing thiamine and other vitamins and minerals.
 In some cases, surgery may be necessary to remove the damaged parts of the brain.

 Skip To: